 How about the poor tigers?

-The ended up turning in to pancake batter and were eaten.
+They ended up turning into pancake batter and were eaten.
 It seems more “speciest” than racist.

-Try going to Malaysia, Fiji, Tanzania (or India) and complaining about any type of racism and prepare to be met with indifference.
+Try going to Malaysia, Fiji, Tanzania (or India) and complaining about any racism and prepare to be met with indifference.

 A New and Wholly Inaccurate Definition of the Term Racism

-The “new” and “adjusted” definition of racism is entirely ignorant of the term’s meaning and has morphed into being any criticism of a non-white individual, by a white individual.
+The “new” and “adjusted” definition of racism is entirely ignorant of the term’s meaning and has morphed into any criticism of a non-white individual by a white individual.
 Under this “adjusted definition,” roughly 15% of the world population is held to ethical standards of behavior.
-In comparison, the rest or 85% of the world population has a race card that can be played at the first hint of criticism.
+In comparison, the rest, or 85% of the world population, has a race card that can be played at the first hint of criticism.
 Don’t believe it?
 Here is a perfect example.
 Right now, Indian, Pakistani, and other South East Asian labor is kept in borderline slave conditions in Middle Eastern countries like Qatar and Bahrain.
 However, we have very little media coverage of this.
-These workers have no rights, can’t leave the country…why is this not pointed out?
+These workers have no rights and can’t leave the country…why is this not pointed out?
 Again, the Middle East is held to no ethical standards.
 And wouldn’t pointing it out be “a little bit racist?”

 The only opening is when a non-white person critiques another non-white person — then criticism can be said to be not racist.